Hattie Dalton's latest short film Summer’s Day premiered on ABCME in 2017 for International Day of the Girl.

 Hattie directed Third Star, her first feature, in 2009.
 Written by Vaughan Sivell, it stars Benedict Cumberbatch, JJ Field, Tom Burke and Adam Robertson.
-It premiered as the closing film of the 2010 Edinburgh Film Festival and screened in 2011 Sydney Film Festival.
+It premiered as the closing film of the 2010 Edinburgh Film Festival and screened in 2011 at the Sydney Film Festival.

 For enquiries regarding Hattie Dalton please contact us via email or on (02) 9319 7199